protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 Also remember to run `sudo apt update` before installing packages that pull in new dependencies.
 The last thing you want is package conflicts arising from a combination of older and newer packages.
 As for upgrading packages, I always run `sudo apt full-upgrade` because it removes packages that become obsolete.
 Remove orphan packages with `sudo apt autoremove`.

-You already read about `apt-listbugs` and where it stores its data.
+You already read about `apt-listbugs` that it stores its data at `/etc/apt/preferences.d/apt-listbugs`.
+In case you forgot about it, or I have not stressed enough the importance of this package, here is an excerpt from `man apt-listbugs`:

+> apt-listbugs is a tool which retrieves bug reports from the Debian Bug Tracking System and lists them.
+In particular, it is intended to be invoked before each installation or upgrade by APT, or other compatible package managers, in order to check whether the installation/upgrade is safe.
+>
+> In the typical use case, the user is installing or upgrading a number of packages with APT or some other compatible package manager.
+Before the package installation or upgrade is actually  performed, apt-listbugs is automatically invoked: it queries the Debian Bug Tracking System for bugs (of certain configured severities) that would be introduced into the system by the installation or upgrade; if any such bug is found, apt-listbugs warns the user and asks how to proceed.
+Among other things, the user has the opportunity to continue, to abort the installation or upgrade, or to pin some packages  (so  that  the  unsafe installation or upgrade is deferred).
+However, pinning is not effective immediately, and requires restarting the APT session (by aborting and then re-running the same APT command).

 Always inspect the output of this program and act on it.
 Debian Sid expects you to take full responsibility over the maintenance of your system.
 Furthermore, make sure you periodically check the packages that you pinned in case a fix has been provided.

 ### 6.2 Nodejs environment (optional)